The District shall provide free transportation for any student in the District who resides:

 (1) at a distance of one and one-half miles or more from their assigned schools, unless the Board has certified to the Illinois State Board of Education that adequate public transportation is available; or

-(2) within one and one-half miles from his or her assigned schools where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing and adequate public transportation is not available.
+(2) if adequate public transportation is not available within one and one-half miles from his or her assigned schools where walking to school or to a pick-up point or bus stop would constitute a serious safety hazard due to either (a) vehicular traffic or rail crossing or (b) a course or pattern of criminal activity, as defined in the III.
+Streetgang Terrorism Omnibus Prevention Act, 740 ILCS 147/.
 The District may provide transportation for other students residing within one and one-half miles from their assigned school.
 A student’s parent(s)/guardian(s) may file a petition with the School Board requesting transportation due to the existence of a serious safety hazard.
 Free transportation services and vehicle adaptation for special education students shall be provided if included in the students’ individualized educational programs.
 Non-public school students shall be transported in accordance with State law.
 Homeless students shall be transported in accordance with the Section 45/1-15 of the Education for Homeless Children Act.
 Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.

 Bus schedules and routes shall be determined by the Superintendent or designee and shall be altered only with the Superintendent or designee’s approval and direction.
 In setting the routes, the pick-up and discharge points should be as safe for students as possible.